-- If a parent withdraws a child by choice, they must pay all remaining tuition according to the tuition contract. - If Addlestone recommends the withdrawal for educational reasons, the parents may be allowed to pay a prorated amount. - If Addlestone recommends or requests the withdrawal for disciplinary reasons, the parents will be required pay all tuition in full. - If the family is moving out of town, they must pay for half the year, and then by quarter.
+If a parent withdraws a child by choice, they must pay all remaining tuition according to the tuition contract.

+If Addlestone recommends the withdrawal for educational reasons, the parents may be allowed to pay a prorated amount.

+If Addlestone recommends or requests the withdrawal for disciplinary reasons, the parents will be required pay all tuition in full.

+If the family is moving out of town, they must pay for half the year, and then by quarter.

-If Addlestone wishes to terminate services to a family, the parent(s) generally will be notified in writing at least two (2) weeks in advance of the last day services will be provided.
+If Addlestone counsels a student to withdraw from school, the parent(s) generally will be notified in writing at least two (2) weeks in advance of the last day services will be provided.
 Addlestone is responsible for giving the parents a full explanation of the reasons for termination.
-Nevertheless, immediate termination will occur if any unsafe or threatening actions occur, such as possession of weapons, drugs oralcohol, violence, etc.
+Nevertheless, immediate termination will occur if any unsafe or threatening actions occur, such as possession of weapons, drugs or alcohol, violence, etc.

-LACK OF PARENT COOPERATION:
+LACK OF PARENT COOPERATION

-Services may be terminated by Addlestone when a pattern or a combination of the following becomes excessive: child absences, late arrivals or pick-ups, a request for special needs that the school cannot meet, failure to pay the required tuition, failure to comply with the policy concerning behavior expectations, or being out of touch by telephone.
+Services may be terminated by Addlestone when a pattern or a combination of the following becomes excessive: child absences, late arrivals or pick-ups, a request for special needs that the school cannot meet, failure to pay the required tuition, failure to comply with the policy concerning behavior expectations, or unreachable by telephone or email.
 In cases where Addlestone terminates services due to an educational reason, a pro-rated refund will be made, excluding the registration fee.
 If a child is dismissed for disciplinary reasons, however, tuition will still be due in full.

 Please refer to your tuition contract, which is on file in the business office, for any questions regarding the refund policy.
-You may contact our Business Manager at 571-1105
+You may contact our Business Manager at 843-571-1105.